 - And more

 It’s convenient for sure, but the much faster way of using the tool is to simply use the search bar at the top of the page

-If you enter a domain name, they will take to a domain overview section full with data you can use, things like:
+If you enter a domain name, they will take you to a domain overview section full of data, you can use, things like:

 - Website Organic traffic

 - Top organic keywords

 If you enter a keyword (example “start a blog”), SEMrush will transport you to the overview page under ‘Keyword Analytics.’

 There you are presented with a ton of useful data, from keyword search volume to related keywords and questions, keyword difficulty to domains already ranking that you’ll have to beat…